mattreya/Docker_MCP_Gateway_Evaluator/README.md

 -   **`/nist`**: Displays the NIST guidelines for bot development.
 -   **`/preferences`**: Shows the current preferences configured for the Gemini CLI's behavior.
 -   **`/trivy`**: Runs a Trivy filesystem scan on the current directory.
 You can specify a target and scan type (e.g., `/trivy . fs`).
+-   **`/send_slack_report`**: Sends a report to a Slack channel.
+You need to specify the channel and the message.

 ## Project Structure

 -   `.gemini/commands/`: Contains the `.toml` files defining the custom Gemini CLI slash commands.
 -   `slash_commands.py`: Implements the Python functions that are executed by the slash commands.
+-   `slack_mcp_sender.py`: Contains the logic to send messages to a Slack channel via the Slack MCP.
 -   `requirements.txt`: Lists the project's Python dependencies.
 -   `NIST_guildlines.md`: Document outlining NIST guidelines for bot development.
 -   `.gitignore`: Specifies files and directories to be ignored by Git.